StephenHoover/Software-Installation/NvidiaDrivers.md

 # Install Nvidia Drivers with CUDA on Manjaro Linux
-## Run the following command in terminal
+## Run the following two commands in terminal

     sudo mhwd -a pci nonfree 0300
     sudo reboot